harystyleseze/AkashChatAgent/README.md

 ### Model Selection

 - If a particular model isn't working, try a different one from the dropdown
-- DeepSeek-R1 is generally more widely available with most API keys
+- Meta-Llama-3-2-3B-Instruct is set as the default model
+- The application will automatically suggest a working model if the selected one is unavailable

 ## Design Principles

-AkashChat follows a modern, minimalist design approach with:
+AkashChat follows modern design principles:

-- **Responsive layout**: Adapts seamlessly to any device size
+- **Responsive layout**: Adapts to any device size from mobile to desktop
-- **Accessibility**: Follows WCAG guidelines for inclusive user experience
+- **Accessibility**: WCAG guidelines for inclusive user experience
-- **Consistent theming**: Teal-based color scheme with light/dark mode support
+- **Consistent theming**: Primary color scheme with light/dark mode support
 - **Visual hierarchy**: Clear organization of information for intuitive navigation
+- **Minimal loading states**: Smooth transitions between application states
+- **Error feedback**: Clear communication when things go wrong

 ## Contributing